Curtis Nelson

-Curtis Alexander Nelson (born 21 May 1993) is an English professional footballer who plays as a centre back for club Derby County.
+Curtis Alexander Nelson (born 21 May 1993) is an English professional footballer who plays as a centre back for EFL League Two club Milton Keynes Dons.

-He has also played in the English Football League for Plymouth Argyle, Oxford United, Cardiff City and Blackpool.
+He has also played in the English Football League for Derby County, Plymouth Argyle, Oxford United, Cardiff City and Blackpool.
 Nelson made his debut in the Football League in 2010.
 He was capped by England at under-18 level.

 Early and personal life

 Nelson was born in Newcastle-under-Lyme, Staffordshire.
+He is mixed-race, of Jamaican descent through her paternal grandparents.
 He is a cousin of sprinters Ashleigh and Alexander Nelson and his younger brother Wes appeared in series 4 of the reality TV show Love Island in 2018.